Facts regarding Fårup

 The largest collected attendance for a whole season was achieved in 2013, when a total of 656,904 guests visited Fårup Summerland.

-When will you visit the
+When will you visit the park?

 Even though our attendance is highly dependent on the weather, there are still a couple of rules of thumb you can use to plan your visit.
 During peak season for instance, we normally havefewer guests in the park onMonday, Friday and Sunday, and early and late season, theregular weekdays are the least visited.
 Always be aware of which days we are closed when you plan your visit.